What we know about the search and rescue effort at the Francis Scott Key Bridge collapse site in Baltimore

 It was not immediately clear how many cars fell into the water, but at least one semi-truck was involved.

-Maryland Transportation Secretary Paul Wiedefeld said there are a total of eight victims, one who was hospitalized in serious condition, a second who refused treatment, and six who remain unaccounted for.
+Maryland Transportation Secretary Paul Wiedefeld said there are a total of eight victims, one who was hospitalized in serious condition, a second who refused treatment, and six bridge workers who remain unaccounted for.

 Sonar used to detect vehicles